lordaris/knowledge/README.md

 - **Fetch API**: Employed for making HTTP requests from the frontend to the backend.
 The Fetch API is native to modern browsers, eliminating the need for additional libraries like Axios.
-- **React Query**: Implemented for efficient server state management in the frontend, handling data fetching, caching, and state synchronization.

 ## Database Schema Overview